Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 - Adams has been the target of 162 of his team's 558 passing attempts this season, or 29.0% of the target share.

-- With 27 targets in the red zone this season, Adams has been on the receiving end of 24.8% of his team's 109 red zone pass attempts.
+- Adams (27 red zone targets) has been the recipient of 24.8% of his team's 109 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the Lions.